 Invite your clients to provide honest feedback on why they’ve found it difficult to pay you.
 Consider what they have to say and use as a jumping off point for creating practical improvements to your process.
 Be sure to give your customers updates on your progress and thank them for their help.

 This may seem like a radical move, but being honest about your shortcomings and asking for help will make your clients feel valued.
 This allows you to build customer loyalty.
+Moreover, this can lead you to a successful debt collection even during the pandemic.

 For more useful tip on how to ensure your invoices get paid on time, check out this post.